 6. Lack of skills:

 These are the basic things to look for in employers and employees if you are not hoping to be misled in any way.
-It is always better to take precautionary measures than be proved wrong afterwards.
-So watch out for the above mentioned red flags in interviews to make the right decision for yourself .
+It is always better to take precautionary measures than being proved wrong afterward.